Frequently Asked Questions (FAQ)

 Currently, all Lane Community College GED preparation courses through the ABSE department are tuition free.
 Some of our college prep courses require that you purchase a textbook.
 Classes at Main Campus and Downtown Campus require a $27 per term transportation fee.

-Can I get a free bus pass?
+Can I get a LTD bus pass like other Lane CC students?

 Can I get a free tutor?